 Use good and up-to-date antivirus software

-Do not access unknown or shady looking links
+Do not access unknown or suspicious links

 Use a strong password for your online wallet

 If you use an online wallet, be careful when choosing your password.
-Avoid using phone numbers, birth dates, names or favourite movies.
+Avoid using phone numbers, birth dates, names, or favourite movies.
 Instead, go for an alphanumeric combination that only makes sense to you.

 Never give away your private key